 Spike’s Property Software Solution, Spike Living, is a community communication tool and building management portal.
 Seeing how the app used in times of hardship restores your faith in humanity, embracing how we can come together, even with social distancing, thanks to the help of technology.

 We have set up information centres dedicated to posting Covid-19 updates, sourcing only reliable government links and helpful advice.
 Clients can push out notifications to users, some are sending out simple reminders daily about social distancing, or key pieces of information from the daily briefings.

-Alongside this, our software can efficiently manage entire buildings, everything from deliveries to defects.
-Our software has allowed concierge staff to work from home, but still be connected to their buildings and their resident’s needs.
+Alongside this, our property software can efficiently manage entire buildings, everything from deliveries to defects.
+Our property software has allowed concierge staff to work from home, but still be connected to their buildings and their resident’s needs.
 As we learn to live life at a distance, I suggest that remote management will become more common and that businesses will need strategies to support this.

 Community is still Queen

 We have also setup specific Covid-19 forums where residents can offer or ask for help from their communities.
 These forums and the social side of the portals have proved invaluable to residents since the lock-down.
 We have seen incredible acts of kindness offered through the portals, everything from offering to pick up groceries and medicine, to sharing tips on keeping children occupied or simply offering to listen to people’s frustrations and worries.
 People have rallied together to support the vulnerable and the lonely.
 We have even seen one resident who owns a wine company, and another who has a pizza business, taking orders through the portal and delivering to their neighbours, leaving their orders outside their apartments.

 Some developments are extending their help to the wider community too.
 A foodbank at the Fizzy’s Living Canning Town site was promoted through the Spike Portal, to ensure that those residents who were under stricter self-isolation rules would always have access to supplies, and anything that wasn’t needed was donated to the local community.